 “The course flew by,” she said of the intensive course, which took place in 2014-2015, with two modules on-campus with project work in between, “but I do feel that IMD does it really well.
 It’s not an academic bubble: the professors treated us as busy people and encouraged us to share real-world experiences from our jobs, and by covering topical subjects, we could then relate what we learned directly back to our positions.”

-One of the hallmarks of the BOT program is the emphasis on developing leadership and management skills, on top of covering typical business topics such as finance, marketing and strategy.
+One of the hallmarks of the Building On Talent program is the emphasis on developing leadership and management skills, on top of covering typical business topics such as finance, marketing and strategy.
 In terms of the leadership component of the course, Poon explains that the two modules were very different, the first one dedicated to analysis of one’s personality type and how it affects management style, and the second to identifying leadership style, but both via hands-on group work.

 In the first module, participants were thrown into stressful situations, such as leading a group through a difficult obstacle course or completing tasks blind-folded, and how they led and responded was then appraised.
 “Some people are too hard on themselves, others not enough.”